Wills & Living Trusts

 What’s the difference between a revocable trust and an irrevocable trust?

-A revocable trust or living will, can be canceled, dissolved, scrapped--whatever term you like--at any time.
+A revocable trust can be canceled, dissolved, scrapped--whatever term you like--at any time.
 It can be revoked, the assets can be taken back, or more commonly, it can be amended in any way you like.
 This might seem like the clear option, except that a revocable trust does not protect assets from long term care or anything else.
 Its primary benefit is avoiding probate and otherwise making administration upon death easier.
 This makes it a reasonably option for people with enough assets to pay privately for long term care, or perhaps people with very good long term care insurance policies that would cover long term care costs.
 An irrevocable trust cannot be revoked simply upon a whim.
 It is set in place permanently, and usually restricts access to the assets you put in it.
 Those two aspects: that it is irrevocable and that you cannot “spend” its assets (though you still can control them), are primarily what cause those assets to be protected from long term care costs.
 It is comforting that in New York, the law does permit the trust to be revoked under certain circumstances.
 That means that people can enjoy the protective benefits of an irrevocable Medicaid trust, but if they really need to, they can revoke it.
 This is not something we expect when we set up the plan, but it’s nice to know that it’s an option.

 What can I put in a trust?

 A trust can take title to almost anything a person can.
 A house, other real estate, bank accounts, investment accounts, stocks, bonds, life insurance, business interests, some annuities, personal property, etc. The most notable asset that you cannot put in a trust is a retirement account (401(k) or IRA).
 Changing the title on a retirement account counts as a full distribution which would cause the entire amount to be taxed as regular income.

 Can I still use the assets I put into a trust?